roosoars/Clean-Blog/README.md

 We have exciting plans for future updates, including:

-- **Commenting system**: Enable readers to leave comments on blog posts.
-- **Search functionality**: Implement a search feature to find posts quickly.
-- **categories**: Organize posts by tags and categories for better navigation.
 - **Enhanced UI/UX and responsive layout for mobile**: Improve the design and user experience of the blog.

 - and much more.